 NRECA International produced this publication to advance the basic understanding of rural electrification development for policymakers, donor organizations, and practitioners.
 The publication leads the reader through 10 self-contained modules covering the organizational, legal, technical, and financial aspects of rural electrification project design and implementation and electric cooperative development.
-The entire collection can be accessed here and each of the modules can be accessed individually below:
+The entire collection can be accessed here:

 Cooperative Development Guide.
 View the Resource here.